Bearded screech owl

-The bearded screech owl (Megascops barbarus) is a small "typical owl" in subfamily Striginae.
+The bearded screech owl or Santa Barbara screech owl (Megascops barbarus) is a small "typical owl" in subfamily Striginae.
 It is found in Guatemala and Mexico.

 Taxonomy and systematics

 The bearded screech owl was first described by Philip Sclater and Osbert Salvin in 1868.
 It shares genus Megascops with more than 20 other screech owls.
 It is monotypic.
-The specific epithet barbarus is derived from the type locality of Santa Bárbara, Vera Paz, Guatemala, and "bearded" is apparently a errant derivation of it (bearded would be barbatus).
+The specific epithet barbarus is derived from the type locality of Santa Bárbara, Vera Paz, Guatemala, and "bearded" is apparently an errant derivation of it (bearded would be barbatus).

 Description

 The bearded screech owl is the smallest of its genus in North America.
 It is 16 to 20 cm long; males weigh about 63 g and females 72 g.
 In addition to being heavier, females have somewhat longer wings and tails, and in both sexes the wings extend past the tail.
 The species has two color morphs.
 In general the predominant one is light gray-brown and the other dark reddish, but more females seem to be of the reddish morph.
 Intermediates are known.
 Adults of the gray-brown morph have upperparts of that color with a "collar" and heavy spotting of whitish gray.
 The facial disc is also gray-brown surrounded by blackish brown.
-The underparts are pale with darker markings that give an ocellated appearance and feathing extends almost to the toes.
+The underparts are pale with darker markings that give an ocellated appearance and feathering extends almost to the toes.
 The reddish morph replaces the gray-brown with dark reddish brown and the spotting and ocellated appearance are less distinct.
 Both morphs have a yellow eye, a greenish bill, and unfeathered pink toes.